Trauma Integration

 Enhancing one’s bodily awareness aims to strengthen self-connection and to support emotional, cognitive and behavioural transformations.
 Gentle guidance and experiential exercises allow you to explore the messages of your body and access additional levels of emotional perception.
 This aims to make it possible to experience ourselves differently in contact with other people.

-Resilience through Emotional Self-Regulation
+Resilience Through Emotional Self-Regulation

-Addressing Trauma at the Level of the Body
+Processing Trauma at the Level of the Body

 - Bodynamic® provides a framework concept of developmental phases and ego functions.
 Through bodily exercises you can build somatic resources to support rebuilding stability and resilience.
 This is an important prerequisite for working with shock trauma and an important element in working with developmental trauma.